-This content is adapted from the Visit Manchester Insider’s Handbook.
-Packed with ideas and inspiration for things to do, see, eat, as well as places to stay, the 40-page handbook includes dedicated pages detailing what's new and coming soon as well as maps and spotlight pages on Greater Manchester's towns, boroughs and coolest neighbourhoods.
-It’s the perfect resource for planning your next visit.
+This content is drawn from the Visit Manchester Insider’s Guide.
+Filled with ideas and inspiration for things to see, do, and eat, as well as places to stay, the 40-page guide features dedicated sections on what's new and upcoming, along with maps and spotlight pages highlighting Greater Manchester's towns, boroughs, and trendiest neighbourhoods.
+It's the ideal resource for planning your next trip.

 Albert’s Schloss

-The city’s most lively bar by a stretch.
-The lines can be long, but once inside you’ll be treated to an eclectic Bavarian space clad in wood with great drinks and a variety of off-the-wall live performances.
+Likely the city’s most lively bar, the lines can be long, but once inside you’ll be treated to an eclectic Bavarian space clad in wood with great drinks and off-the-wall live performances.

 The Jane Eyre

-Run by two brothers, at this Ancoats bolthole you’ll find cocktail classics with a twist, an eclectic range of keg and bottled beers and simple food that puts an emphasis on quality ingredients.
+Run by two brothers, at this Ancoats bolthole you’ll find cocktail classics and simple food that puts an emphasis on quality ingredients.
+A new Chorlton branch has recently opened.

 20 Stories

-High above the city in Spinningfields, this prestigious rooftop cocktail bar and restaurant has become a regular haunt for Manchester’s movers and shakers and is the ultimate special date location.
+High above the city in Spinningfields, this prestigious rooftop bar and restaurant has become a regular haunt for Manchester’s movers and shakers and is the ultimate special date location

 Ducie Street Warehouse